berouques/QuPID/README.md

 ## Controls

-Controlling the thermostat with physical controls is simple, if not primitive:
+Direct control is simple, if not primitive:

-* increase the temperature
+* in left part of LED display you see the current mode and setpoint (depending on mode)
-* decrease the temperature
+* in right part is current temperature
-* change PID mode
-* start the program mode
-* show the WiFi hotspot password on the display
+* turn the rotary encoder to increase or decrease the setpoint
+* press the button to switch between BASIC MODE, ADAPTIVE MODE ("A"), PROGRAM MODE ("P_"), and WIFI PASSWORD (8 hexadecimal digits)

-Over WiFi you have the same as above (except showing Wifi password), plus:
+Over WiFi you can do all the same as above (except showing Wifi password), plus:

 * change the gains (Kp, Ki, Kd)
 * setting of startup parameters (default temperature, default PID configuration)